-Jump-start your final day with a cup of Stumptown java and a mess (and wonder) of a bagel sandwich from Bagel on Damen.
-Or gear up for dim sum at Phoenix, a second-floor Chinatown staple serving solid barbecue pork buns, spring rolls and congee.
+Gear up for your final day with dim sum at Phoenix, a second-floor Chinatown staple serving solid barbecue pork buns, spring rolls and congee.

 Next, check out Millennium Park.
 Bordering Michigan Avenue to the west, Columbus Drive to the east, Randolph Street to the north and Monroe Street to the south, this art and architecture extravaganza is located in the heart of the city.
-It's also home to Anish Kapoor's Cloud Gate sculpture, the visually impressive Jay Pritzker Pavilion (designed by Frank Gehry and home to the grant Park Music Festival) and Jaume Plensa's Crown Fountain with lit, glass-block towers and a reflecting pool with cascading water and video projections.
-Not far from here is Buckingham Fountain, a Lake Michigan-backed, lit-up sight to behold on summer nights.
+It's also home to Anish Kapoor's Cloud Gate sculpture, the visually impressive Jay Pritzker Pavilion (designed by Frank Gehry and home to the Grant Park Music Festival) and Jaume Plensa's Crown Fountain with lit, glass-block towers and a reflecting pool with cascading water and video projections.

 If you're looking to unearth independent labels, however, a better bet is to visit the Wicker Park and Bucktown neighborhoods.
 Many boutiques are concentrated at the intersection of Milwaukee, North and Damen Avenues.
 On the other hand, if vintage finds are your thing, pop into vintage district stores along Chicago Avenue or Lincoln Avenue.
 For salvaged and vintage furnishings, though, the Grand Avenue Design District is a best bet.

-Since it's impossible to visit the Windy City without tackling a pizza, we suggest lunching at Lou Malnati's Pizzeria, if for no other reason than that the crust is crispy, the sauce tangy-sweet and the fillings (go for Italian pork sausage laid over a bed of mozzarella) as bountiful as can be.
+Since it's impossible to visit the Windy City without tackling a deep dish pizza, we suggest lunching at Lou Malnati's Pizzeria, which prides itself on crispy crusts, sauce tangy-sweet tomato sauce and iconic fillings, like Italian pork sausage laid over a bed of mozzarella.

-Once you've had enough of the hustle and bustle, savor and swirl to your heart's content at ENO, a low-key wine bar .
-Or take a trip across the pond at Owen & Engine, where the curated beer list is long and strong.
+Once you've had enough of the hustle and bustle, take a trip across the pond' to Owen & Engine, where the curated beer list is long and strong.
 Finish your Chicago sojourn by dining at Sixteen, the 16th-floor stunner situated in the Trump International Hotel and Tower.
-Can't get a table?
-Another hotspot, though much more low key, is The Bristol, a welcoming Bucktown joint focusing on local, seasonal eats.
-Either sets the stage for cocktails at The Violet Hour, a swanky, pre-Prohibition-era lounge with a French salon feel.

 For more information, visit the Chicago Convention and Tourism Bureau at www.choosechicago.com